 Now that you know how many litter boxes you need, let’s look at some tips on deciding your cat’slitter boxplacement.

 You will want to choose an area for your litter box that is:

 Cats like privacy when they’re using the litter box, so make sure the box is in a low-traffic area that is quiet and away from other pets, kids, or distractions.
 Cats are at their most vulnerable when using the litter box, so they need to feel safe.
 If you’re wondering how to calm a kitten down so she’ll use the bathroom, make sure the area is free from distractions such as her favorite toys.

 Away From Food and Water

-Of course, you will want to place the litter box away from your kitty’s PrettyPlease food and water for sanitary reasons.
+Of course, you will want to place litter boxes away from your kitty’s PrettyPlease cat food and water for sanitary reasons.
 No one wants to go to the bathroom right next to where they eat!

 Easy to Clean Up

 This tip is more for you than your kitty!
 If possible, choose an area that is easy to clean up in case of accidents or litter tracking.
 Some types of litter scatter more than others.
 It’s also a good idea to put down a litter mat to catch some of that excess litter and to clean your cat’s feet.